Marketing Success Season is back

 3. Improve your customer retention rate.

 It's much easier and more cost effective to sell to an existing customer than to convert a new one, and with automation, you can stay in touch better than ever before.
-Schedule your messages so that your customers don't go too long without hearing from you—and be sure the copy is relevant to maximize its impact.
+Schedule your messages so that your customers hear from you regularly—and be sure the copy is relevant to maximize its impact.

 An email that reads “Hey, we haven't heard from you in a while.
 Pay us a visit!” is likely to end up in the trash.
 Compare that to this one: